iTwin/itwinjs-core/tools/webpack/modules/BuildingIModelJsModules.md

 2. Application modules.
 An iModel.js application consists of a module that contains the code for its unique functionality, with calls into the iModel.js system modules that take advantage of the classes and methods provided by iModel.js.
 An application module is loaded by the browser (or Electron) at startup.

-3. Plugin modules.
-A Plugin is a module that is designed to be loaded into an iModel.js application in a browser or Electron application while it is already executing.
+3. SubModules.
+A submodule is a module whose source is in the same package as the main module.
+Most submodules are plugins, which are designed to be loaded into an iModel.js application in a browser or Electron application while it is already executing.
 The Plugin registers with the iModel.js system, and then has full access to the iModel.js API.
 A Plugin can be used in multiple iModel.js applications.
 See the [iModel.js Plugins](../../../docs/learning/Plugins.md) article for more information.
+Another type of submodule is a webworker, which are used to offload work from the javascript thread to a worker thread.

+## Copying vs Symlinking

+Applications need files that are built in other packages, including external modules, localization files, cursors, fonts, and other assets.
+These other files can be either copied or symlinked into the application's webresources directory.
+The default is to copy those files.
+However, if you are working on files within the iModel.js mono repository, symlinking is much better because you don't have to remember to rebuild the application after changing one of the modules that it uses.
+To use symolinking, set the configuration variable BUILDIMODEL_SYMLINKS to any value.

 ## Building a Module